-- 1. Cut a 9" length of the supplied 18 AWG red/black zip cord. - 2.
+- 1. Cut a 15" length of the supplied 18 AWG red/black zip cord.
+If you have an early Stereo 80 Kit, there may not be enough wire supplied in the kit.
+Contact me for more wire if you need it (dan@updatemydyanco.com). - 2.
 Strip 1⁄4" inch of insulation from each of the four ends. - 3.
 Twist and tin the 4 ends. - 4.
 Insert one end of the red wire into the VCC terminal from the solder side of the board and solder it on the component side. - 5.
 Insert the accompanying black wire into the PGND terminal from the solder side of the board and solder it on the component side.